Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     >> point_marker
     ```

-2. In the UI file browser that pops up, locate the test image containing the object of interest (to be reconstructed).
+2. (UI Browser) Locate the test image containing the object of interest (to be reconstructed).

-3. In the second UI file browser, locate the merged BCT calibration file created in Step II.
+3. (UI Browser) Locate the merged BCT calibration file created in Step II.

 4. Enter the number of points to mark in the image.
-For example, if you want to mark five points in each view, enter `5` in the command window:
+For example, if you want to mark four points in each view, enter `4` in the command window:

     ```
-    [PROMPT] Enter the no. of points to mark: 5
+    [PROMPT] Enter the no. of points to mark: 4
     ```

-5. When prompted to use undistorted images to mark points in the command window, enter 'y' to do so, and 'n' otherwise.
-Only enter 'y' if you undistorted images in Step III, otherwise an error is thrown.
+5. When prompted to use undistorted images to mark points in the command window, enter `y` to do so, and `n` otherwise.
+Only enter `y` if you undistorted images in Step III, otherwise an error is thrown.

     ```
     HELP: Only enter "y" if you have the undistorted images/video frames.